cardano-foundation/cardano-academy/open-source/README.md

 ### Vulnerabilities & responsible disclosures

-# Governance Models

-## Founder-leader

-The most common type of governance model -- per number of projects -- found in Open Source is the founder-leader model.
-This is a simple model and the most intuitive approach for many projects where those who originated the project are also the one deciding on its evolutions.
-They impulse the vision and administer the project.
-This works well for projects with a small number of contributors, where founders have enough bandwidth to deal with requests and decisions.

-## Do-ocracy

-## Self-appointed steering committee

-## Elected committee

-## Single-vendor

 # Building Open Source businesses

+## Governance Models

+Strong open-source projects are those that manage to build an efficient governance.
+Of course, since every project is different and comprises various people, finding an ideal governance model is a challenging task.
+Akin to companies, projects often start small and grow organically into a structure that fits them.
+Yet, we can broadly categorize commonly seen models as one of 5 categories: founder-leader, do-ocracy, self-appointed steering committee, elected committee and single-vendor.
+Let's quickly see what each entails.

+> [!NOTE]
+>
+> Perhaps describe a bit the mission/role of a governance model in open-source projects.

+### Founder-leader

+The founder-leader model is the most common type of governance model -- per number of projects -- found in Open Source.
+This is a simple model and the most intuitive approach for many projects where those who originated the project decide on its evolutions.
+Founders impulse the vision and administer the project.
+This works well for projects with few contributors, where founders have enough capacity to deal with all requests and decisions.
+This model shows its limits as soon as projects grow beyond what the founders can manage.
+Yet it's not uncommon to see successful and large projects, like the Python programming language, still rely on this approach as an ultimate authority.
+Projects are split into smaller areas where decisions are made relatively independently as they grow.
+The vision and final decisions on strategic decisions often remain under the founders' responsibility.

+### Do-ocracy

+In Open Source, accessibility to the raw material and contributions from the community are an integral part of a project's life.
+So naturally, many projects embrace do-ocracy as a governance model.
+In other words, decisions are made by those who do the work.
+In this approach, projects settle on a few metrics they recognize as good to measure contributions and naturally listen to those who have contributed the most.
+Earning a seat at the governance table means actively contributing to the source material.
+This approach is particularly well suited for projects demanding a high expertise in a specific domain.
+Those who prove capable of doing so are also trusted for their judgement and ability to assess problems correctly.
+Interestingly, this model is often perceived as _an absence of governance_ since there's no one designated authority but rather a context made of many interactions between people who recognize authority in the makers.
+Nevertheless, this remains a governance model of its own.

+### Self-appointed council

+Some projects prefer to keep a separation between those who make and those who decide.
+Hence, technical councils, steering committees or boards of directors constitute a third type of governance model.
+Broadly speaking, self-appointed councils refer to projects where members designate a group as the acting authority on the project.
+A self-appointed committee typically forms out of a general agreement when it is needed and decides its own succession rules.
+Generally, communities resort to self-appointed councils to resolve conflictual situations between their members.
+Councils act as a mediation body representing the interests of the project.
+The risk here is for a committee to turn into an ivory tower where governance seems out of reach from new contributors unless chosen by that greater authority.
+Hence, self-appointed councils work best when they have a specific mission to tackle for a fixed period.

+### Elected steering committee

+As a natural evolution, self-appointed councils often turn into elected steering committees.
+In this approach, projects decide on a voting procedure and rules for election ratification.
+Elected members typically come from the project community and want to represent another part of the community.
+They may also be members who want to get involved in the project's decisions and who are appreciated for their leadership.
+Projects that follow this type of governance tend to be quite mature, with a well-documented process.

+### Single-vendor

+Finally, projects exist where a single organization or vendor handles the governance.
+This is essentially the case for business entities who decide to open access to some of their projects.
+Open source projects under this type of governance are mainly maintained by a single vendor who wholly owns the roadmap and the contributions allowed within the project.
+This model works well for projects that adopt an open-source strategy for reasons other than community governance; for example, as a way to be more transparent or as a way to attract talent.
+Yet, they do not generally seek external contributions unless immediately aligned with their own strategy.

 ## Revenue models